bennyhuo/KotlinBlogTranslation/original/Anko 0.6 is Released.md

 source_url: https://blog.jetbrains.com/kotlin/2015/04/anko-0-6-is-released/
 ---

-Today we are glad to present the new version of Anko — a library which facilitates Android application development.
-We are happy to have received lots of feedback, and some of the changes in 0.6 were actually proposed by the community.
+Today we are glad to present the new version of  [Anko](https://github.com/JetBrains/anko)  — a library which facilitates Android application development.
+We are happy to have received lots of feedback, and some of the changes in  [0.6](https://github.com/JetBrains/anko/releases/tag/v0.6)  were actually proposed by the community.<br/>
+<span id="more-2124"></span>
 ## WARNING: Package Name Changed

 Well, we are sorry.
-For historical reasons, Anko package name used to be kotlinx.android.anko, and we changed it to org.jetbrains.anko in 0.6, to be consistent with the Maven artifact name.
+For historical reasons, Anko package name used to be <code>kotlinx.android.anko</code>, and we changed it to <code>org.jetbrains.anko</code> in 0.6, to be consistent with the Maven artifact name.
 ## New Listeners

 Anko 0.5 introduced partially defined listeners that reduce code verbosity: when we only need to define one method of a multi-methods listener, we do not have to implement the methods we do not care about.
-Based on your feedback (thanks, SalomonBrys!) this feature has been redesigned in 0.6:
+Based on your feedback (thanks,  [SalomonBrys](https://github.com/SalomonBrys) !) this feature has been redesigned in 0.6:

 * Partially defined listeners can be now used outside DSL layouts as well as inside;
 * Syntax is easier to understand;